simonesilvestroni/m2m-website/_webdesign/responsive-photogallery-carousel.md

 All tests after the new module was released gave stunning results: despite a total image weight of almost 2 megabytes, Pagespeed on mobile went from `27` to `100`:

-{% include pattern-figure.html image="/assets/images/gallery-pagespeed-end-results-mobile.jpg" width="920" height="611" %}
+{% include pattern-figure.html image="/assets/images/gallery-pagespeed-end-results-mobile.jpg" alt="Google Pagespeed results" width="920" height="611" %}

 ### Local development